killerbee1998/brain_station_automation_assignment/src/README.md

 Run instructions:
-Main test is run from test.py
+Main test is run from test.py in src

 Tests folder contains all tests as functions seperated by their workflow